Automattic/vip-governance-plugin/README.md

 ## Usage

-Your governace rules are saved in `governance-rules.json`.
-Before diving into how it's used, a quick run down the schema will shed light on how it works.
+Your governance rules are saved in `governance-rules.json`.
+Before diving into how it's used, a quick run down of the schema will shed light on how it works.

 ### Schema Basics